 As part of the suite of services available to its small- to medium-sized business customers, the Bank from time to time issues formal commitments and lines of credit.
 These commitments can be either secured or unsecured.
-They may be in the form of revolving lines of credit for seasonal working capital needs or may take the form of commercial letters of credit or standby letters of credit.
+They may be revolving lines of credit for seasonal working capital needs or commercial letters of credit or standby letters of credit.
 Commercial letters of credit facilitate import trade.
 Standby letters of credit are conditional commitments issued by the Bank to guarantee the performance of a customer to a third party.